ocaml-community/meta/README.md

 technical issues.
 When posting in the issue and pull request trackers, stick to discussion of the technical merits of a request, and be polite while you're doing it.
 Don't stray away from technical topics.
+Never call an idea "stupid"; it's both insulting and uninformative.
+Instead, politely explain what the problems with a proposal are.

 If the other person isn't being polite, don't respond in kind, it only escalates things. _At most_, very, very, gently point them at this text.
 If the other person's bad behavior is difficult to ignore, or is habitual, or they have become a problem for the community, ask the owners of the OCaml-community organization to intervene.
-(We will not disclose that you have complained without your permission.)
+We will not disclose that you have complained without your permission.
+We will attempt to get the person in question to change their behavior, or, if that appears to be futile, we will ban them from further participation in the community.

 (None of this should need saying, as you should probably try to be polite throughout your life regardless of the situation.
 Being nice,